Ferry Point Park: Early history

+Golf course

 Early 2000s plans for revitalizing Ferry Point Park included an 18-hole golf course and an adjacent community park and waterfront promenade were developed by the New York City Department of Parks and Recreation.
 The adjacent parks were design by Thomas Balsley Associates and the golf course was designed by Jack Nicklaus in collaboration with John Sanford.
 Laws Construction built the community park, which opened in 2012, and the golf course, which opened in 2015.
 The Trump Organization received the city's concessionaire contract to grow-in and maintain the golf course and run the general golf operations.

-Bally's proposal

 In early 2021, New York City mayor Bill de Blasio announced that the city government would be severing all contracts with the Trump Organization, including Ferry Point's golf course, citing Trump's involvement in the previous week's storming of the United States Capitol.
 The operating lease was assumed by Bally's Corporation.

+Casino proposal

 Bally's is one of multiple companies bidding for a casino license to operate a casino in downstate New York.
 Bally's is looking to build a resort that features a 500 room hotel, convention space and a 2,000 seat events center.
 Renderings for the casino were released in March 2025.
 The Trump Organization stood to gain $115 million if the casino were approved.

-In June 2025, the New York City Council voted 32-12 in favor of "alienating" 16 acre for the proposed casino resort after Mayor Eric Adams stepped in to remove the home rule provision.
-Bally's submitted their bid for a commercial casino license on June 27, 2025; if approved the plan would cost $4 billion.
+In June 2025, the New York City Council voted 32–12 in favor of "alienating" 16 acre for the proposed casino resort after Mayor Eric Adams stepped in to remove the home rule provision.
+On June 27, 2025, Bally's submitted their bid for a commercial casino license costing $4 billion.
 The City Council voted in July 2025 against rezoning the land, which would have allowed the casino to be built.
 Later that month, Mayor Adams vetoed the vote.
 The city council opted to not vote to override the veto, allowing the project to proceed.
-On September 29, 2025, the Community Advisory Committee voted in favor of advancing Bally's bid for consideration for a full casino license.

-Facilities

-The east side of Ferry Point Park is equipped with sports fields, basketball and handball courts.
-The west side has barbecue areas, 8 soccer fields, 2 cricket fields, 9/11 Living Memorial Forest and Hilltop Grove.
-By 2023 there were new plantings, drainage, new electric, and a ferry dock with a small bus that brings commuters from the reconstructed parking Lot.
-The park includes a baseball field, basketball court, playground, trails and comfort station.
-The waterfront promenade has a main shared trail.
-A 40 ft hill and some shorter ones block the golf course from view.
-There has been ecological revitalization of the waterfront on the east side near the East River Crescent area.